jpoarch/pu-pu-platter-offerings/mobile-app-dev/README.md

 ## Input

--
 - API Documentation

 ## Best Practice Assumptions
-- Ionic Framework
-- Hockeyapp Deployment
+- Design and prototype in HTML5 before moving to native applications if building more than one will reduce costs.

 ## Exclusions
 - MDM
+- App store integration

 ## Deliverables

-- Implementation of HTML5 application
+- Implementation of an application
 - Build tooling

-## Challenges used

-- 1 Coding Challenge
-- 5 Tasks
-  - Build setup
-  - Fixes/Changes

 ## Packages
 - [API Creation for Mobile Wrapper](../api-creation-app/README.md) for mobile wrapper